 To do so, open an email from Teachable and click on the sender name, then click on the “…” button, and select “Add to contacts”.
 This will trigger a pop-up, simply click Save and you’re done.

 If you often set up email campaigns or contact students directly, you might want to let them know how to whitelist your address as well.
-Better than the frustration of missing an important communication!
+You can also tell them to add contact to their address book.
+Trust us, it’s better than the frustration of missing important communications.